-If you’re looking to understand bitcoin on more than a surface level bitcoiners will you there are two publications that are must-reads.
+If you’re looking to understand bitcoin on more than a surface level bitcoiners will you there are two bitcoin guides that are must-reads.

 The first one being the original bitcoin white paper.
 The document published by anonymous and mysterious bitcoin inventor Satoshi Nakamoto who outlines the technical and philosophical premise for a new ‘peer to peer electronic cash system.’